visojulian/BaSP-A2022-Etapa-1/README.md

 ## How to open
 Trackgenix only requires a browser.

-1) Access to the folder "Semana-01"
+1) Find the week you want to explore (listed below)
+2) Open the week folder (Semana-01, Semana-02, etc)
-2) Open the file "index.html"
+3) Open the file "index.html" inside the folder

 ---
 ### Week 00 - Figma
-Created Employee views in Figma
+Created app views in Figma

+My personal task was: Employee-views

+Only thinking in screenflow and errors

 ---
 ### Week 01 - HTML
-Create "Semana-01" folder

-Create index.html displaying all content whitout any styles.

-Create "assets" folder, including images and "font-awesome" folder with icons
+New folders: Semana-01, assets

-Create README.md
+Create docs: index.html and README.md

+Including: font-awesome icons

+This week is only for HTML structure basics.
+No rush.

 ---
 ### Week 02 - CSS
-Create "Semana-02" folder

-Updating README
+New folder: Semana-02, css

-Create "css" folder and style.css
+Create docs: reset.css and style.css

-Uploading reset.css
+Focus on styling the landing page.
+Not responsive yet, only the main concepts.
+No rush.

 ---